An effective SEO strategy has the power to improve brand visibility with increased traffic and more lead conversions.

 This is why content marketing teams use SEO software to identify ways to improve their organic search rankings.
 But even with SEO software, SEO experts find it difficult to pinpoint the most effective SEO tactics.
 This is because each year Google changes its search algorithm anywhere from 500–600 times.

 From meta description length to backlink authorities, Google is always changing the ways its search engine ranks on-page and off-page content.
+The best SEO tips and tricks can thus vary from year to year.
 The good news is that much of what Google deems important for its SEO is being analyzed in real time to deliver concrete ways on how to improve your company’s SEO.

 40+ SEO statistics for 2019